uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/OS/OS.1.5-Zephyr_Version_Changes.md

 ## **3.0 Build an app**

-Any app you build now (assuming this is where `ZEPHYR_BASE` is poiting to) will build now on the version you have changed to.
+Any app you build now (assuming this is where `ZEPHYR_BASE` is pointing to) will build now on the version you have changed to.
 If you have build errors, make sure to remove the `build/` directory for the application.

 ```SHELL
 $ west build -p -b particle_argon samples/basic/blinky